 Damn it, he’d thought he’d been looking at her face.
 How long had he been staring at her boobs?
 This was embarrassing.

 Of course, she taunted him by putting her hands on her hips and thrusting out her chest.
 Okay, maybe the thrusting part was in his mind.
-Still, those breasts were glorious.
+But, dear Lord above, those breasts were glorious.

 “Brodie,” she ground out.
 “What did you want to talk about?”

-Did he just say that?
-Out loud?
-Please, let a sinkhole open up beneath him and swallow him whole.
-The only upside of this whole situation was that his brothers weren’t there to see him make a complete arse of himself.
+As soon as the words were out, he prayed a sinkhole would open up beneath him and swallow him whole.
+Then he thanked God that his brothers weren’t there to see him make a complete arse of himself.

 “Seriously?” she snapped.

-“I’m not going to discuss my boobs with you, Brodie.
+“I’m not discussing my boobs with you, Brodie.
 And I can’t even believe I have to say that.”

 “I’m not sure I can.
 They’re really distracting.
 Could you put on a coat or something?”